-(v) Contestants must present their Certificate of Student Enrollment at this time, see section 10.2 for more information.
-Opening 08.50 00.00 Ceremony/ 08:50 - 09:00 Clarification of Rules (i) Please observe all competition rules. (ii) When leaving, do not run, be careful not to touch another group's work. (iii)There will be 160 minutes between commencement and lunch (12:00) when 09:00 - 11:40 Production & contestants will be able to leave the venue.
-Testing (iv)Contestants must remember to organize the venue and keep their space tidy.
-Personal items can be stored under the tables. (v) By 11:00 the Scientific Principles reference table will be collected by the Organizer.
-11.40 12.20 Lunch Everyone is personally responsible for sorting 11:40 - 12:50 Lunch refuse and recycling correctly.
-Contestants should wait for the Organizer's 12.20 12.40 Announcements announcements and be prepared to continue.
-12:30 - 12:40 If contestants are not present at this time, they may not continue with the competition.
-12:40 - 12:50 Fine-tuning Wait for the Organizer's instruction to begin.
-12:50 - 16:30 Appraisals Please refer to section 7.4 16.20 17.00 Feedback & Parents, teachers and peers may enter and discuss 10:50 - 17:00 Communications the projects.
-Aword Organizers make every effort to finish on time, but 17:00 Awalu patience may be required depending on Ceremony announcements and other possible delays.
+Student Enrollment at this time, see so 10.2 for more information.
+10.2 for more information. ection Opening Ceremony/ 08:50 - 09:00 Clarification of Rules (i) Please observe all competition rules. (ii) When leaving, do not run, be careful not to touch another group's work. (iii)There will be 160 minutes between commencement and lunch (12:00) wh nen 09:00 - 11:40 Production & contestants will be able to leave the v enue.
+Testing (iv)Contestants must remember to organi ze the venue and keep their space tidy.
+Perso onal items can be stored under the tables. (v) By 11:00 the Scientific Principles refe erence table will be collected by the Organiz ær.
+Everyone is personally responsible for sor rting refuse and recycling correctly.
+Contestants should wait for the Organizer ·'s 12:30 - 12:40 Announcements and be prepared to contin ue.
+12:30 - 12:40 Announcements If contestants are not present at this time, they may not continue with the competition.
+12:40 - 12:50 Fine-tuning Wait for the Organizer's instruction to beg gin.
+12:50 - 16:30 Appraisals Please refer to section 7.4 Feedback & Parents, teachers and peers may enter and discuss Communications the projects.
+Award Organizers make every effort to finish on time, but patience may be required depending on Ceremony announcements and other possible delays.

-7.3.
+7. 3.
 Work Specification